xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-update-cart.md

-# Updating the cart with the Store API <!-- omit in toc -->
+# Updating the cart on-demand with the Store API <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->